ryanbates1990/dnd/spitballin.md

 - Summary
 - Set scene for beginning of the session

-## Opening Scene for Current Session
-- Belbor the giant's home. and took the devices controlling the climate of his indoor garden
-- dogs are dead,
-- found a ledger of clients noting an order for a large amount of cadaceous leaves to an address within the forgeheart district

 ## 9 Finger Nova
 - How can she actually exploit the Mayor?
 - What does her operation look like exactly?